 • Place rinsed and drained beans into a large bowl.

-• Next put in the red wine vinegar, lime juice, salt, cumin and sugar
+• Next, add the red wine vinegar, lime juice, salt, cumin and sugar.
+Gently stir to combine.

 • Toss in your drained diced tomatoes with green chilies.
-Add your pickled jalapenos.
+Stir all the ingredients to combine.

-• Chill for a few hours in the refrigerator.
+• Chill for a few hours in the refrigerator to bring out the flavors.
 Allow to come to room temperature when serving.

 Notes